IamSreeman/IamSreeman.github.io/pages/collections/notes.md

 - Introduction to Condensed Matter Physics notes<br>
 <a href='{{ site.baseurl }}/files/CondMat.pdf' target="_blank">View PDF</a><br>

-I also did *Special topics in elementary particle physics* and *Elementary particle physics* courses this semester and they are among my favourite courses I did at IITB till now.
-Both courses deal with quantum field theory.
-I will upload the notes for both combined after I add several things to it.
 ##### Autumn 2021-2022
 - Quantum mechanics 2 notes<br>
 <a href='{{ site.baseurl }}/files/QM2.pdf' target="_blank">View PDF</a><br>